Ladder99/ladder99/setups/common/schemas/print-apply/README.md

-# Print & Apply machine modules
+# Print & Apply machine schemas

 See setups/test/print-apply for actual xml used by agent etc.